What Are Adjective Clauses?

 Grammatical Function of Relative Pronouns

-Relative pronouns can take different grammatical functions in the sentence:
+Relative pronouns can serve different grammatical functions in the sentence:

 It was my friend